MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/walkthrough-blazor-webassembly-single-tenant.md

 ### \wwwroot\appsettings.json

-Apply the changes in the **After** tab below to add configuration data for your connection to Dataverse. `22222222-2222-2222-2222-222222222222` represents your tenant ID, and `11111111-1111-1111-1111-111111111111` represents the application (client) ID value you created in your application registration.
+Apply the changes in the following **After** tab to add configuration data for your connection to Dataverse. `22222222-2222-2222-2222-222222222222` represents your tenant ID, and `11111111-1111-1111-1111-111111111111` represents the application (client) ID value you created in your application registration.
 Make sure to replace `https://yourorg.api.crm.dynamics.com` with the URL you [copied earlier](#get-the-dataverse-web-api-uri).

 #### [Before](#tab/before)